President Biden Surprises a DC Taqueria Owner by Dropping by on Cinco De Mayo

 “I guess he [Biden] wanted to tell us in person,” says Phillips, who also owned Espita Mezcaleria in Shaw.
 “It was a very happy surprise.”

-Phillips says his business received $600,000 from the Restaurant Revilatization Fund, which among other things helps out new restaurants like Las Gemelas.
+Phillips says his business received $600,000 from the Restaurant Revitalization Fund, which among other things helps out new restaurants like Las Gemelas.
 The taqueria was slated to open last July, but didn’t debut until March due to Covid.
 The grant will help cover operating expenses as well as building out outdoor patio space.

 “Opening this place was big challenge,” says Phillips.
 “We opened up severely underfunded.
 This was quite an honor.”